Tirah: History

 Tirah was chiefly notable as the scene of the Tirah Campaign that the British launched in 1897.
 It was a cul-de-sac in the mountains and the difficulty of its passes and the fierceness of its inhabitants had hitherto preserved it inviolable from all invaders.

 According to a legend a group of Pashtuns living in Tirah, the Orakzai, got their name from an exiled prince from far away Persia.

 A sub tribe known as the Oriya Khel belonged to the Zaka Khel clan of the Afridi tribe.
 They inhabited the Tirah Valley and are now located in Cherat Saleh Khana.
 Although they now fall under the Khattak tribe, the Oriya Khel acknowledge their lineage and still continue to call themselves Afridi.
 This can be proven as the land records of Saleh Khana showed they initially belonged to Afridis and to this day the inhabitants have not changed.
 Furthermore the villagers of Saleh Khana still wear their turbans and grow their moustache like Afridis, customs which have been passed down by the elders.

 Since 2011, the security situation in the Tirah Valley has steadily deteriorated due to ongoing conflict between numerous armed militant groups, primarily the Tehreek-i-Taliban Pakistan (TTP) and Lashkar-e-Islam, and Pakistan Security Forces.
 This conflict has led to the displacement of over one million people, forced from their homes by rising extremism and militancy.

 On 28 July 2025, there was a mass shooting by unknown assailants against local protestors outside of a Frontier Corps brigade headquarter.
-Seven protestors were killed and 20 were injured.
+Six of the protesters were killed and 15 were injured.

 On 22 September 2025, an air strike killed at least 30 while trying to target TTP militants.